 This is typically the moment when the policyholder learns just how far apart from their estimates are from the insurance company’s assessment, as it is usually undervalued by the insurance adjuster.

 Contact The Morgan Law Group to Discuss Your Claim During a Free Consultation

 At The Morgan Law Group, our insurance claims attorneys understand that when policyholders’ see the difference in the estimated repair or replacement numbers is when they begin looking for answers.

 We understand.
 You have insurance coverage for the purpose of making you whole again.

 When you are told that your damage is not covered under your policy, or that the damages are valued at a much lower number than your estimates reflect, it is time to talk to an insurance claim lawyer in Panama City Beach about your policy.

 At The Morgan Law Group, we will review your insurance policy for free to reveal the terms of your coverage, so you know what is and is not protected.

 We will assign a public adjuster to assess the complete damage, as an unbiased third party.

 Finally, we will submit your claim to the insurance company complete, on your behalf.

-Our experienced Florida insurance claims attorneys at The Morgan Law Group, P.A. work on a contingency basis, so if you do not win your claim, you do not pay our legal fees.
+Our experienced Florida insurance claims attorneys at The Morgan Law Group work on a contingency basis, so if you do not win your claim, you do not pay our legal fees.
 Contact us today by calling (850) 403-0992 to schedule a free consultation.